Taghazout: Beaches

 There are several beaches north of Agadir, which all offer a good alternative to the local beach in town.
 The setting of these beaches can be most attractive, with mountains on all sides, yet with a wide and clean beach with all necessary amenities.
 The largest and popular are: Tamawanza (12 km), Aitswal Beach, Imouran (17 km),Taghazout beach (19 km), Du lkhmiss 20, Bouyirdn (21 km), Timzguida allal (22 km), Imiouadar (27 km), Aghroud (30 km).

 Surfing is now a common activity for visitors.
 Morocco is known for its long right-hand point breaks which are consistent and relatively uncrowded.
-The most famous of which, Anchor Point, is located 3km to the north of the village.
+The most famous of which, Anchor Point, is located 3 km to the north of the village.
 In the right conditions this point can take you on a 2 km ride, starting at Anchor Point, joining up with Hash Point and ending on the beach break at Panorama's.
 There are several other beaches in and around the area making it an ideal destination for all levels of surfing skill.
-The waves work best between September to April especially for advanced surfers, receiving similar conditions to that of mainland Europe, but with the warm waters of the Moroccan Atlantic up to 21 degrees.
+The waves work best between September and April especially for advanced surfers, receiving similar conditions to that of mainland Europe, but with the warm waters of the Moroccan Atlantic up to 21 degrees.